Last updated on May 4th, 2021 at 02:51 pm

 So, there you have it.
-That is how to make cashew butter.
+Homemade cashew butter in around under 20-minutes.
 It's super simple and less fuss than running up to the store.
 Enjoy, x

-No 3: This recipe uses raw cashews but you can save time by simply processing pre-roasted, salted cashews.
+- Tip 3: This recipe uses raw cashews but you can save time by simply using store-bought pre-roasted, salted cashews.
 While you can't control how salty your end butter will be, it will save you some time.

 Homemade cashew butter will keep in a sealed container in a cool pantry for up to 2 months.
 You can also store it in the fridge for 4 to 6 months.
 See this article from HuffPost Australia about storing nut butters.